 Customers who choose a subscription in Shopify, for example, may not be linked to the user who commits to a payment in ReCharge.
 As a result, transactions are often improperly tracked and attributed; in many cases, a refund or cancellation isn’t tracked at all.

-Although 19% of the traffic comes from paid search, none of the ecommerce transactions are attributed to it.
+In one example, although 19% of the traffic comes from paid search, none of the ecommerce transactions are attributed to it.
 Instead, almost every transaction is Direct.

 What merchants need to do is to link steps in the customer lifecycle to bring together a unified view of the customer in Google Analytics: